-- (g) A lawyer shall not: - (1) make an agreement with a client prospectively limiting the lawyer's liability to a client for malpractice unless permitted by law and the client is independently represented or other professional misconduct unless the client is represented by independent legal counsel in making the agreement, or; - (2) make an agreement with a client that requires a dispute between the lawyer and client to be referred to binding arbitration unless either: - (i) the client is represented by independent legal counsel in making the agreement; or - (ii) the lawyer discloses to the client, in a manner that can reasonably be understood by the client, the scope of the issues to be arbitrated and the fact that the client will waive a trial before a judge or jury on these issues and that the rights of appeal may be limited; or - (3) settle a claim or potential claim for such liability malpractice or other professional misconduct with an unrepresented a client or former client with out first advising of the lawyer not represented by independent legal counsel with respect to that claim unless the lawyer advises that person in writing that independent representation is appropriate of the desirability of seeking and gives a reasonable opportunity to seek the advice of independent legal counsel in connection therewith. - (h) A lawyer shall not acquire a proprietary interest in the cause of action or subject matter of litigation in which the lawyer is conducting for representing a client, except that the lawyer may: - (1) acquire a lien granted by law to secure the lawyer's fee or expenses; and - (2) contract in a civil case with a client for a contingent fee that is permissible under Rule 1.04. - (i) If a When one lawyer would be is prohibited by this Rule from engaging in particular conduct, no other lawyer while a member of or associated with that lawyer's firm may affiliated lawyer who knows or reasonably should know of the prohibition shall engage in that conduct. - (j) As used in this Rule, "business transactions" does not include standard commercial transactions between the lawyer and the client for products or services that the client generally markets to others.
+(g) A lawyer shall not:

+- (1) make an agreement with a client prospectively limiting the lawyer's liability to a client for malpractice or professional misconduct unless the client is represented by independent legal counsel in making the agreement; - (2) make an agreement with a client that requires a dispute between the lawyer and client to be referred to binding arbitration unless either: - (i) the client is represented by independent legal counsel in making the agreement; or - (ii) the lawyer discloses to the client, in a manner that can reasonably be understood by the client, the scope of the issues to be arbitrated, the fact that the client will waive a trial before a judge or jury on these issues, and that the rights of appeal may be limited: or - (3) settle a claim or potential claim for malpractice or other professional misconduct with a client or former client of the lawyer not represented by independent legal counsel with respect to that claim unless the lawyer advises that person in writing of the desirability of seeking, and gives a reasonable opportunity to seek, the advice of independent legal counsel in connection therewith. - (h) A lawyer shall not acquire a proprietary interest in the cause of action or subject matter of litigation in which the lawyer is representing a client, except that the lawyer may: - (1) acquire a lien granted by law to secure the lawyer's fee or expenses; and - (2) contract in a civil case with a client for a contingent fee that is permissible under Rule 1.04. - (i) When a lawyer is personally prohibited by this Rule from engaging in particular conduct, no lawyer who is affiliated with the personally prohibited lawyer, and who knows or reasonably should know of the prohibition, shall engage in that conduct.

-Terminology: See Rule 1.00 for definitions of "affiliated," "confirmed in writing," "informed consent," "known," "knows," "person," "reasonable," "reasonably," "reasonably believes," "reasonably should know," "represents," "tribunal," and "writing."
+Terminology: See Rule 1.00 for the definitions of "affiliated," "confirmed in writing," "informed consent," "known," "knows," "person," "personally prohibited," "reasonable," "reasonably," "reasonably believes," "reasonably should know," "represents," "substantial," "tribunal," and "writing."